Onegaishimasu!

-Welcome to KW Yoshinkan Aikido
+Welcome to KW Yoshinkan Aikido!

 Our dojo proudly holds Japan Hombu certification, and we maintain close affiliations with the foremost instructors worldwide who are dedicated to the practice of Yoshinkan Aikido.